 Teacher candidates choosing to pursue Option A must apply to the Office of Clinical Studies for a student teaching placement for the fall semester by March 1 or for the spring semester by October 1.
 Applications must be submitted electronically and do not take the place of registration for the course.
 Registration and payment for student teaching are still necessary.
-In addition to the requirement of a cumulative GPA of 3.0, passing scores on the PRAXIS I: Math, Reading, and Writing (or relevant exemption tests) or a current, standard Delaware teaching certificate, successful results from the appropriate PRAXIS II tests are also required before student teaching.
-Teacher candidates are required to register for MEE 6102, E-Folio as the initial course in the program as this course will allow them to document various course requirements needed to satisfy individual program competencies.
-A criminal background check may be required for student teaching.
+In addition, the requirement of a cumulative GPA of 3.0.
+Teacher candidates starting their program in fall 2013 or later, must pass (using Delaware minimum score requirements) ALL sections of PRAXIS I: Reading, Mathematics, and Writing (or relevant exemption test) prior to registration for the first clinical experience, Practicum I (MSE 7991) and passing scores on the appropriate PRAXIS II test are also required before Teacher Internship.
+Teacher candidates should designate Wilmington University as a score recipient at the time tests are taken, and also provide a paper copy of the ETS score report that includes all scores and subscores.
+Teacher candidates are required to register for MED 6102, E-folio as the initial course in the program as this course will allow them to document various course requirements needed to satisfy individual program competencies.